Whaling in Japan: Modernization

 The modernization of Japanese whaling began with the adaptation of Western whaling methods around 1860.
 In 1861, the Tokugawa shogunate dispatched Nakahama Manjirō to the Bonin Islands on a Western-style schooner to practice whaling in the manner of the Western or "Yankee" whalers that were active in the West Pacific at that time.
 From whalers that had settled in the Bonin Islands, Manjirō purchased new tools such as the bomb lance, an explosive projectile that was used in whaling.

 Norwegian-style modern whaling, based on the use of power-driven vessels, cannons and exploding harpoons, was introduced in the Meiji period largely through the efforts of Jūrō Oka who is considered the "father of modern Japanese whaling".
 Oka traveled the world gathering information about whaling practices including to Norway for harpoons, cannons and expertise.
 He also established the first modern whaling company in Japan in 1899, Nihon Enyo Gyogyo K.K. which took its first whale on February 4, 1900, with a Norwegian gunner, Morten Pedersen.

 In the early 20th century, Jūrō Oka dominated the whale meat market in Japan with assistance and instruction from Norwegian whalers and their leased or purchased ships.
 Another boost was provided by the capture of a Russian whaling fleet and subsequent transfer to Toyo GyoGyo Co.
 Ltd. As imperial Japan's whaling industry expanded into the new territory opened up by their colonization of Korea and Taiwan, Oka's company (renamed Toyo Hogei K.K.) returned significant profits to its investors which led to increased Japanese competition.
 Oka later became the first president of the Japan Whaling and Fishing Association, established in 1908.

+Modernization efforts continued through the mid 20th century.
+Japanese whalers began to operate in specialized whaling fleets consisting of 6 to 10 whale catchers serving a factory ship.
+Catchers could range as far as 200 miles from their factory ship, communicating by marine VHF radio.
+Catchers could either deliver the whales directly to the factory ship, or float the whale carcass by inflating it with air and buoying it.
+The catcher would then mark the whale with radio buoys or radar reflectors to help the factory ship find and retrieve it.

+Reactions to modernization

-However, at the start of the 20th century local traditions conflicted with modern whaling practices.
+At the start of the 20th century local traditions conflicted with modern whaling practices.
 In 1911 the conflict turned violent in Same Village, Aomori Prefecture.
 Ocean pollution from the whaling stations, including large quantities of oil and blood runoff, angered the local fishermen and threatened their own fishing grounds.
 In protest the fishermen burned a Toyo Hogei facility down.
 The people of the Same region also did not consume whales and considered them sacred.

 The League of Nations raised concerns about the over-exploitation of whale stocks and called for conservation measures in 1925.
 This eventually led to the Geneva Convention for the Regulation of Whaling which was presented in 1931 but did not enter into force until 1934 and was completely ignored by Japan and Germany.